arthurhovhannisyan31/simple-files-backup/README.md

 ## Description

-Copies list of source files/directories to back-up folder.
+Copies list of source files/directories to back-up folder in multithreaded mode.

 The backup operations are distributed between several system threads.
 Main thread does fs traversal, sends backup commands and logs results.